koto-lang/koto.dev/website/content/docs/next/core/_index.md

 # Core Library

-Koto's Core Library is a collection of modules containing useful utilities for fundamental data types in Koto, and is available in every Koto script.
+Koto's Core Library is a collection of modules containing supporting functions for Koto's fundamental data types, along with other useful utilities.

+The core library is included by default in the [prelude](../language/#prelude).